navdeepisno1/programming_notes/README.md

 * To sort a matrix create an Array of same size and sort it and place the elements in the matrix one by one;
 * Transpose of matrix is swapping A[i][j] with A[j][i]

+# 5. For Priority Queue
+* Another method for making min-heap using default priority_queue:

+This is frequently used in Competitive Programming.
+We first multiply all elements with (-1).
+Then we create a max heap (max heap is the default for priority queue).
+When we access the data and want to print it we simply multiply those elements with (-1) again.